How to Say "If the merchant goes to the bridge, the merchant can meet a friend" in Korean | -(으)면 Grammar

 Quick Answer: "If the merchant goes to the bridge, the merchant can meet a friend" in Korean is "상인이 다리에 가면, 친구를 만날 수 있어요." (sangini darie gamyeon, chingureul mannal su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the merchant goes to the bridge, the merchant can meet a friend" in Korean: "상인이 다리에 가면, 친구를 만날 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+How would a Korean say "If the merchant goes to the bridge, the merchant can meet a friend"?
+Exactly like this: "상인이 다리에 가면, 친구를 만날 수 있어요.".
+Notice the -(으)면 ending — once you recognize it, you will spot it everywhere.

 What does "If the merchant goes to the bridge, the merchant can meet a friend" mean in Korean?

-The Korean sentence "상인이 다리에 가면, 친구를 만날 수 있어요." translates to "If the merchant goes to the bridge, the merchant can meet a friend." in English. "상인이 다리에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "상인이 다리에 가면, 친구를 만날 수 있어요." translates to "If the merchant goes to the bridge, the merchant can meet a friend." in English.
+This expression perfectly illustrates Korean storytelling: "상인이 다리에 가면, 친구를 만날 수 있어요." means "if the merchant goes to the bridge, the merchant can meet a friend", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: sangini darie gamyeon, chingureul mannal su iteoyo.